 What kind of place is Yugawara?

-Moreover, since the Sagami bay is within walking distance, there are many restaurants and Ryokans (Japanese style Inn ) where you can enjoy many dishes including Sushi and Sashimi made with fresh fishes and shellfishes.
-Of course, marine sports, fishing and others activities can be enjoyed, too.
+Moreover, since Sagami Bay is within walking distance, there are many restaurants and ryokan (Japanese-style inns) where you can dine on sushi, sashimi, and other meals made with fresh fish and shellfish.
+It is a great location for marine sports, fishing, diving, and other activities as well.

 Favorable access from Tokyo Station

 From Tokyo Station, a one-hour ride on the Shinkansen, or 1.5 - 2 hours on other trains, will bring you to Yugawara Station much more quickly and directly than you might expect!

 History of Yugawara